Flood control channel

 Flood control channels are large and empty basins where surface water can flow through but is not retained (except during flooding), or dry channels that run below the street levels of some larger cities, so that if a flash flood occurs the excess water can drain out along these channels into a river or other bodies of water.
 Flood channels are sometimes built on the former courses of natural waterways as a way to reduce flooding.

-Channelization of this sort was commonly done in the 1960s, but is now often being undone, with "rechannelization" through meandering, vegetated, porous paths.
-This is because channellizing the flow in a concrete chute often made flooding worse.
+Channelization of this sort was commonly done in the 1960s, but is now often being undone, with "rechannelization" through meandering, vegetated, and porous paths.
+This is because channelizing the flow in a concrete chute often made flooding worse.

 Really bad floods are caused by really brief spikes of river level.
 Channellization in concrete chutes speeds the water up and makes the flood peak higher, while slowing the water down spreads the flow out over time and blunts the flood peak.

 Water levels during a flood tend to rise, then fall, exponentially.
 The peak flood level occurs as a very steep, short spike; a quick spurt of water.
 Anything that slows the surface runoff (marshes, meanders, vegetation, porous materials, turbulent flow, the river spreading over a floodplain) will slow some of the flow more than other parts, spreading the flow over time and blunting the spike.
 Even slightly blunting the spike significantly decreases the peak flood level.
 Generally, the higher the peak flood level, the more flood damage is done.
 Straight, clear, smooth concrete-walled channels speed up flow, and are therefore likely to make flooding downstream worse.
 Modern flood control seeks to "slow the flow", and deliberately flood some low-lying areas, ideally vegetated, to act as sponges, letting them drain again as the floodwaters go down.